 As indicated above, red cabbage has an amazing array of health benefits.
 But you know what one of the best parts about cabbage is?
 It is relatively inexpensive and therefore makes it extremely accessible, combined with an awesome nutritional profile.
 This cruciferous beauty is super anti-inflammatory and high in Vitamin C. It also contains healthy amounts of Vitamin K, and B6.
 Red cabbage is loaded with beneficial plant compounds and antioxidants.
 Next to Vitamin C, you can find carotenoids, flavonoids, anthocyanins, and kaempferol in cabbage.

 Anthocyanin has proven to be beneficial for your heart health.
 A study showed that the consumption of this plant compound may significantly lower your risk of heart attacks, and may also lower your blood pressure levels.
-I have written an entire blog post about the benefits of antioxidants and what they do in our body here.
+I have written an entire blog post about the science behind antioxidants and what they do in our bodies here.
 Studies continue to assess and prove cabbage’s anti-cancer properties, along with its lowered risk of Type 2 diabetes.
-Both benefits are largely driven due to its excellent antioxidant content.
+Both benefits are largely driven due to their excellent antioxidant content.

 And by the way, if you are looking for more delicious (and nutritious!) ways to use red cabbage – look on further!
 My Homemade Sauerkraut is a great, gut-healthy, and loving staple in our house.
 My Easy Purple Coleslaw is also a super-easy way to get some additional nutrients into your diet.

 How to ensure this recipe turns out perfect